JOHN S. ALLEN'S BICYCLE FACILITIES, LAWS AND PROGRAMS PAGES

 The rate of dooring collisions has increased over the years, reaching 30% of self-reported crashes by Boston bicycle couriers in 2002, and 30% of crashes resulting in an emergency call (to police or for an ambulance) on an arterial with bike lanes the door zone of parked motor vehicles in Boston in 2012.

 The number of crashes recorded in the 1974 Santa Barbara study is 128 per year over the three-year period 1971-1973.
 The number recorded in the newer Santa Barbara study is 77 for the year 1995, but in a smaller sample area.
 The Santa Barbara study indicates that most bike lanes were installed after the preparation of a bicycle plan in 1974.
 This comparison suggests that bike lanes adjacent to parking may increase the rate of dooring collisions, though the absence of bicycle use figures and the small sample size in the newer study make a more definitive statement impossible.
-A shared use arrow "sharrow" marking has been advanceded as an alternative to bike lane striping which may reduce this problem; a research study has shown it to promote cyclists' riding farther form parked cars.
-See Web page from the Bicycle Technical Committee of the National Council on Uniform Traffic Control Devices.
+A shared use arrow "sharrow" marking has been advanced as an alternative to bike lane striping which may reduce this problem; a research study has shown it to promote cyclists' riding farther form parked cars.
+See document from the US Federal Highway Administration.

 At the time the Boston courier study was conducted, there was only one short bike lane in Boston, and it was outside the downtown area.
 Bike lanes were common in neighboring Cambridge, but Cambridge is much less heavily served by the bicycle couriers than downtown Boston.
 Factors which account for the couriers' high rate of dooring appear to include a lack of training; the incentive to take risks to increase speed of deliveries; and couriers' relatively high speed due to fitness from daily riding.
 Almost all streets in the Boston downtown areas heavily served by the couriers have parallel parking.